 In order to migrate your site with UpdraftPlus, you’ll need to purchase the $30 migrator add-on.
 Then, you’ll need to set up a WordPress installation on your new host, install UpdraftPlus, and import your backup files in order to migrate your website, which can be a trickier process.

-Your backups should be stored:
+Your website backups should be stored:

 - Separately from your host.
 If your server is compromised, your backup files could be too.